Updated February, 2023

 When Should I Start Feeding Baby Solid Foods?

 Typically, it is recommended to begin introducing solids to baby around 4 to 6 months of age if your baby is ready.
 Until then, there is no rush — breast milk provides all the necessary nutrition for him or her to grow and thrive!
-The child’s digestive system will not be ready for solid foods until this time frame, and the American Academy of Pediatrics recommends children be exclusively breastfed until six months of age.
+The child’s digestive system will not be ready for solid foods until at least 4 months, and the American Academy of Pediatrics recommends children be exclusively breast or formula fed until six months of age.
+From 6-12 months old, breastmilk or formula will still offer most of the nutrition your baby needs, but solid food will gradually take on a larger part of their diet as they approach one year old.

 There will be a few signs around 4-6 months letting you know that your child is ready to start on some solid foods: